tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasDataQualityDimension

 - Name: bdqffdq:hasDataQualityDimension
-- Definition: The DataQualityDimension to which a DataQualityNeed Applies.
+- Definition: The bdqffdq:DataQualityDimension to which a bdqffdq:DataQualityNeed applies.
 - SubClass Of: amendmentProperty; issueProperty; measurementProperty; validationProperty
 - Range [ owl:someValuesFrom bdqffdq:hasDataQualityDimension ]